 Many sinkholes develop over time.
 If you maintain your property and keep your eye out for changes in the ground, you'll have the best chances of avoiding damage.
 Those who live in sinkhole-prone areas should be constantly on the lookout for signs of shifting earth.
 Things to look for include:

 - Windows and doors that are becoming progressively more difficult to open and close

 - Depressions in your yard or in areas surrounding your home

 - Deep cracks in outdoor walkways, driveways or the street near your home

 - Unusual sediment in your drinking water

 If you suspect that there may be sinkhole activity developing, contact your insurance company.
 They will send someone out to investigate and will advise you on actions that can be taken to secure your property.

 If you're concerned there could be a sinkhole on your property or nearby, your local government can help you learn more.
 Most states have websites for the local DNR that can help you get information about the land in your area.

 When in doubt - call the professionals.
 Especially if you live in a state where sinkholes are common, there are likely sinkhole repair and remediation specialists that are just an online search away.

 If you need insurance coverage for sinkholes, you can search online for insurance providers, or call around to local agencies.
-Just make sure you're choosing a highly rated agent/agency and that you're comparing a few quotes before you buy.
+Just make sure you're choosing a highly rated independent agent and that you're comparing a few quotes before you buy.